Nicotine: Central nervous system

 While acute/initial nicotine intake causes activation of neuronal nicotinic receptors, chronic low doses of nicotine use leads to desensitization of those receptors (due to the development of tolerance) and results in an antidepressant effect, with early research showing low dose nicotine patches could be an effective treatment of major depressive disorder in non-smokers.
 Nicotine anti-depressant effects have been documented in murine research.

 Though tobacco smoking is associated with an increased risk of Alzheimer's disease, there is evidence that nicotine itself has the potential to prevent and treat Alzheimer's disease.

-Smoking is associated with a decreased risk of Parkinson's disease; however, it is unknown whether this is due to people with healthier brain dopaminergic reward centers (the area of the brain affected by Parkinson's) being more likely to enjoy smoking and thus pick up the habit, nicotine directly acting as a neuroprotective agent, or other compounds in cigarette smoke acting as neuroprotective agents.
+Smoking is linked to a lower risk of Parkinson’s disease (PD).
+This is partly attributed to nicotine’s neuroprotective effects on the nigrostriatal system.
+Nicotine may also raise synaptic dopamine by inhibiting the striatal dopamine transporter, counteracting PD’s dopamine deficit, while also causing left mPFC atrophy in smokers who do develop PD, possibly tied to cognitive impairment.
+Reverse causation or non-nicotine smoke constituents remain possible contributors.

 Nicotine may partly attenuate sensory gating and attentional deficits associated with schizophrenia.
 Short-term use of transdermal nicotine was found to improve subjects' reaction time and alertness in given tasks.
 Nicotine was not found to improve negative, positive, or other cognitive symptoms of schizophrenia.

 Nicotine dependence pathophysiology in heavy smokers suggests less efficient network architecture in the brain and disruptions in the topological organization of brain networks, with the altered brain network metrics correlated with the duration of cigarette use and the severity of nicotine dependence.